 Get Your Name Out There

 This is crucial for any freelancer when first starting out.
 Create yourself a beautiful website.
 Use free social media networks such as Facebook, Twitter, Instagram or LinkedIn.
 Most clients will Google you before hiring you, so you always want to make a good impression.
 Strive to do what is necessary to make sure all the clients you’ve worked with leave a positive review about your services.
 Should one leave a negative, reach out to them to see what it is you can possibly do to make it right.
+If push comes to shove, use an e-commerce marketing agency.

 Surround Yourself With Success